communication

 When I started to make massive improvements in how I related to people I dedicated myself to becoming excellent.

 Once I had proven strategies the rest was easy.
 I just applied the material each day.
-I improved each day because I made it a priority & because I committed to applying the material.
+I improved each day because I made it a priority and because I committed to applying the material.

 Now...